converged-computing/performance-study/experiments/google/compute-engine/gpu/size32/README.md

 #### AMG2023

-Note error at largest size:
+Note error at largest size (with original container - we fixed this by not building with spack):

 ```console
 [flux-032:04050] *** Process received signal ***